CS540-22/projectPitches/TORIS.md

 Members:
 Addi Malviya thakur,
-1 other person interested- Maria Mahbub (NLP, Python)
+Maria Mahbub (NLP, Python)

+Still need a person for the web application and interface (full stack).
 If you are interested, please contact me at amalviya@vols.utk.edu